iiAzui/BipoleIVplus/Cutscenes/Converter/syntaxguide.md

 IsAlive {unitName}
 If the unit with the given name is alive in the party.
 example: /elif IsAlive Scien

+ChoiceSelected {index}
+If, on the last choice prompt, the player responded with choice index N.
+0 = Q ("Recruit" on most prompts)
+1 = W ("Do not recruit" on most prompts)
+2 = E?
+I think the only choice with a third option is the Fael/Erif/Neither choice.

 ---------- COMMANDS ----------
 If a line starts with a slash /, it contains a command, likely with some preceding arguments.
 Parse and evaluate this command immediately, and then move onto the next line.